xcshuan/compact-mNFT/README.md

-# simple-social-token
+# compact-mNFT

-a simple social token  for Nervos CKB.
+a compact-mNFT contract for Nervos CKB.

 Build contracts: